-If you are adding distance running by training for a half or full marathon, that’s when you need to add in the gels/chews, sports drinks and peanut butters.
-It’s also when you need to increase your food intake to maintain your energy and prevent weight loss.
+>When you begin adding distance, as in training for a half or full marathon, that’s when you need to add in the gels/chews, sports drinks, and on-the-go nutrition.
+This typically starts when you are running for over an hour at a time.
+This is also when you need to increase your food intake to maintain your energy and prevent weight loss.

 Looking for a running plan that includes toning, flexibility and 5k, 10k, and half marathon distances?
-Check out Ignite your Inner Athlete.
+Check out Balanced Athlete.

-Just as it is important to create a training regimen that will prepare you for the race, it is vital to fuel your body well.
+Just as it is important to create a pre- and post-workout routine that works for you, it is vital to fuel your body well throughout the entire day.
 Food is our fuel.
 While it is hard to always remember this, especially when your favorite treats pass under your nose!

 All the fuel our bodies need for life, as well as exercise, are found in the foods we eat and what we drink.
-There are several nutrients we need, but for starters we will break it down into three main groups: Carbohydrates, Protein & Fat.
+There are several nutrients we need, but for starters we will break it down into three main groups: carbohydrates, protein, and fat.

 Each group has a specific role in our bodies.

 These are the fuel for your body.
 Runners burn a lot of carbs, especially if they are training for long distances.
-The exact number of carbohydrates you burn per mile depends upon your fitness level, experience level, pace and running economy, but most marathon runners average around 110 calories per mile with about 75% of those calories coming from carbohydrates.
-A typical runner can store approximately 1800 calories worth of carbohydrate in their muscles, liver and blood.
+The exact number of carbohydrates you burn per mile depends on your fitness level, experience level, pace and running economy, but most marathon runners average around 110 calories per mile with about 75 percent of those calories coming from carbohydrates.
+A typical runner can store approximately 1800 calories worth of carbohydrate in their muscles, liver, and blood.
 That amount of carbohydrate will be depleted in about 22 to 23 miles which explains why most marathon runners “hit the wall” at that point in the race.

 Proteins are often called the building blocks of the body.
 Protein consists of combinations of structures called amino acids that combine in various ways to make muscles, bone, tendons, skin, hair, and other tissues.
 They serve other functions as well including nutrient transportation and enzyme production.
-Adequate, regular protein intake is essential because it isn’t easily stored by the body.
-Various foods supply protein in varying amounts with complete proteins (those containing 8 essential amino acids) coming mostly from animal products such as meat, fish, and eggs and incomplete protein (lacking one or more essential amino acid) coming from sources like vegetables, fruit and nuts.
+Adequate regular protein intake is essential because it isn’t easily stored by the body.
+Various foods supply protein in varying amounts.
+Complete proteins (those containing 8 essential amino acids) come mostly from animal products such as meat, fish, and eggs.
+Incomplete proteins (lacking one or more essential amino acid) come from sources like vegetables, fruit, and nuts.
 Vegetarian athletes may have trouble getting adequate protein if they aren’t aware of how to combine foods.

 If you are running just a few miles there is no need to adjust your caloric intake, unless you feel exceptionally hungry.
 If this is the case you may want to alter your meal timing, consuming a snack 30 – 60 minutes before a run and another snack 30–60 minutes after hitting the pavement.
-If you are training with higher mileage you do want to replace those calories by adding 300 calories.
-These additional calories are in addition to the extra calories your body needs in the 2nd and 3rd trimester.
+If you are training with higher mileage, you do want to add in about 300 calories.
+These would be additional calories beyond the extra calories your body needs in the second and third trimester.
 You may either do this by adding a snack or bulking up a meal.
 Keep these extra calories healthy by choosing produce, protein, whole grains, and good fats.